judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2014-10-02-tranquebar.markdown

 ---
 title:			Three reasons Tranquebar is worth the long drive to get to
 categories:		india
-tags:			awesome, beach, fort, india, seafood, vacation
+tags:
+  - awesome
+  - beach
+  - fort
+  - india
+  - seafood
+  - vacation
 excerpt:		Tranquebar is Christianity's origin point in India, home to the largest Danish fort outside of Europe, and one amazing B&B I called home.
 image:			/assets/images/2015/01/IMG_1032.jpg
 ---